Answers to many questions about the application process in general can be found on the Office of Graduate & Professional Studies website.

 1) What is the deadline for applications?

 The deadline for application submission is November 1 for spring admission, and May 1 for fall admission.
 However, the number of graduate positions is limited, and the Graduate Admissions Committee starts making offers before the middle of February.
 Furthermore, foreign students are expected to take part in the ITA (International Teaching Assistant) program starting mid-July, and depending on the student’s country of origin, the visa application process may take some time.
-For consideration for financial support, students are encouraged to apply before February 15.
+For consideration for financial support, students are encouraged to apply before the January 31st deadline.

 2) Could the University of Delaware waive my application fee?